-“Whole person” means most of your health needs could be met at one location, during one appointment.
-Scheduling an appointment can be stressful.
-Often we are forced to take the only available opening, usually weeks down the road.
-This means we have to make our typical schedule fit around this appointment.
-We need to make sure we can get the time off of work.
-We have to financially plan to miss work if we don’t have vacation or sick pay benefits.
+Integrated Care means most of your health needs can be met at one location, during one appointment.
+Scheduling an appointment to see your health care provider can be stressful.
+Often, we are forced to take the only available opening, usually weeks down the road, which means we must make our typical schedule fit around this appointment.
+We need to make sure we can get the time off at work.
+We must plan to miss work if we don’t have vacation or sick pay benefits.
 We need to arrange transportation to and from the appointment.
-And we need to make sure the kids are watched after they get off the bus.
+And we need to make sure that someone takes care of the kids after they get off the bus.
 What makes things worse, we go through this for each of the professionals we see.
-I need an appointment for a therapist, and one for my general doctor, and one for the psychiatrist, and then one for my chronic physical health issues.
+I need an appointment for a therapist, and one for my general doctor, and one for the psychiatrist, and then one for my physical health issues.